DC Streetcar: Proposed lines

 In October 2010, D.C. officials unveiled tentative plans to build a streetcar line up Georgia Avenue.
 The city began holding public hearings on construction of the line ahead of schedule, due to the imminent 2011 closing of Walter Reed Army Medical Center.
 The streetcar line was part of a proposed $500 million, 62 acre mixed-use housing, office, and retail development that would begin construction in 2013.
 D.C. officials moved up hearings on (and potential construction of) the Georgia Avenue Line because the redevelopment of the Walter Reed site would be heavily dependent on the streetcar reaching the area by the time the new homes and businesses opened.
 In March 2011, the Washington Business Journal said that the city's reuse plan for its portion of the Walter Reed Campus included a retail hub serviced by a streetcar line.

 In January 2010, The Washington Post reported that the K Street Line would probably be the third line to be constructed.
 The K Street Line would extend from Union Station to K Street NE, then run west to 26th Street NW.
 It would link with the H Street/Benning Road Line at Union Station via a pedestrian bridge which would require passengers to alight at Union Station and board an unconnected line.
 The two lines would thus form a cross-city streetcar line, although not directly.
 DDOT officials confirmed in August 2011 that linking to the H Street Line was still the option.
 To help move the K Street line forward, the Downtown D.C.
 Business Improvement District (Downtown BID) proposed in March 2012 to fund a plan that would lay out how K Street should be reconfigured for streetcars, and how a K Street streetcar line would be planned, constructed, maintained, and serviced.
 The board of directors of the Downtown BID proposed a self-imposed $258 million tax on hotels and commercial property within the district to fund BID projects, which included the streetcar design proposal.
-It is included in the Constrained Long-Range Transportation Plan.
+It was included in the Constrained Long-Range Transportation Plan.

 Another streetcar line was proposed for Maine Avenue SW.
 In October 2010, the D.C. government unveiled its long-awaited, $1.5 billion development proposal for the city's southwest waterfront district.
 This proposal included a DC Streetcar line down the middle of the entire length of Maine Avenue.

+In May 2026, WMATA preposed a bus rapid transit line, the Gold line which would traverse the route of the former streetcar line.